 Hoard: Individual Treasure x Party Size

-To demonstrate this in action, below we see an outline for a 1st-level adventure—the Tomb of the Bone Prince.
+To demonstrate this in action, below is an outline for a 1st-level adventure—the Tomb of the Bone Prince.

-The GM is building an adventure for level 1 characters, with a CL of 1 (7 gp) and an average (x1) threat rating—which means that characters should each find around 7 gp of treasure in the adventure (not including any random silver or gold).
+The GM is building an adventure for four 1st-level characters, with a CL of 1 (7 gp) and an average (x1) threat rating.
+This means that the party should find around 28 gp (7 x 4) of actual treasure in the adventure (not including any random silver or gold).

 The GM scatters the treasure across 7 encounters:

-Here, we see Valiant and Chansi return to town from a recent adventure with some recovered treasure in hand.
+Here, Valiant and Chansi return to town with some recovered treasure in hand.
 Chansi sells her treasure for gold, while Valiant donates his treasure to his church.

-Chansi and Valiant return to Darrowmore from their expedition into the Rat's Nest, Chansi returns to Darrowmore carrying a jade figurine she reckons is worth 12 gp.
+Chansi and Valiant return to Darrowmore from their expedition into the Rat's Nest.
+Chansi carries a jade figurine worth 12 gp.
 She sells it to a local collector, exchanging the figurine for 12 gp and 120 XP.

 Valiant also found some treasure—a rare book of holy scripture worth 12 gp.
 He donates the book to his local church, gaining 0 gp and 120 XP.